Children are born with curious minds. It’s one of their most defining characteristics.

 A curious mind can counteract boredom because they have an active imagination.
 It produces persistence and endurance and develops a growth mindset.
 Children grow into curious adults and are generally more self-sufficient and innovative.
 They are more selfless and empathetic since they are aware and inquisitive of their surroundings.

 Raising children who are curious and excited about learning is one of the best things we can do for them.
-Here are 10+ tips to help encourage and develop curious minds in our home.

 Giving a child space to make their own decisions instills confidence and independence.
 When they’re little, providing them with a few options keeps everyone safe (especially their outfits).